Kentico/Home/README.md

 ## Getting support for open-source projects

-Visit our [support guidance](./SUPPORT.md) for more information about support for Kentico's productsa and open source projects.
+Visit our [support guidance](./SUPPORT.md) for more information about support for Kentico's products and open source projects.